 Missing anything?
 Shop Online

 Measure stair risers' width and height.
-Cut the 1/4" x 4' x 4' birch plywood to those measurements using a jigsaw.
+Cut the 1/4-in x 4-ft x 4-ft birch plywood to those measurements using a jigsaw.
 (Don't rely on each riser being exactly the same size.
 Measure each one and number them in order from bottom to top, then write the numbers on the back of each as you cut them out.)
 Lightly sand the front of each new riser cover and wipe clean.

-The front of the stair tread should hang over the riser by at least 1/4".
+The front of the stair tread should hang over the riser by at least 1/4-in.
 If your stair tread does not have an overhang, this project will not work for your home.

 Coat the front of each riser cover with primer.
 Let dry completely.
 Then paint each riser cover a background color and let dry completely before applying the stencil.